Table of Contents

 Monitoring network activities for unusual patterns: An IPS can monitor network activities for unusual patterns that may indicate a potential threat.
 For example, if an employee’s account suddenly starts accessing a large number of files that they normally do not access, the IPS might flag this activity as suspicious and alert security personnel.

-Overall, IPS technologies help organizations to protect their networks and systems from cyber threats by detecting and preventing malicious activity before it can cause harm.
+Overall, IPS technologies help organizations protect their networks and systems from cyber threats by detecting and preventing malicious activity before it can cause harm.

 Also, read the BSF syllabus